Are You an Early Bird? These 14 Jobs Are Perfect for Morning People

 6. Morning Radio DJ

 Do you have boundless early morning enthusiasm?
 Consider becoming a morning radio DJ and picking the right tunes, hosting the best contests for listeners and giving traffic updates to help everyone else get to work.
-Working as a morning DJ offers plenty of benefits, including free show tickets, local notoriety, and getting o skip rush hour since you’re at work so early.
+Working as a morning DJ offers plenty of benefits, including free show tickets, local notoriety and getting to skip rush hour since you’re at work so early.

 Morning radio DJs often start off with small community or college radio stations, sometimes as volunteers, before moving on to paid gigs at larger stations.
 You’ll need a great radio voice, an ability to be cool under pressure and some reels of previous broadcasting experience to prove your mettle in this competitive field.